Living in care: Adjusting to a foster home

 Some family challenges make it difficult or unsafe for young people to keep living at home.

 Young people should receive the care, protection, love and support they need in order to thrive.
 Unfortunately, this doesn’t happen in some families.
 If child protection authorities feel that you’re living in an unsafe or unhealthy situation, they may place you “in care.”

 Young people can be placed in care for different reasons, such as:

-- a parent has a mental, physical or emotional illness that is not properly managed
+- a parent is struggling with a mental disorder, emotional challenge or physical illness that is not properly managed

 - a parent is dealing with a drug or alcohol addiction

 - parents have died before their children are ready to care for themselves